 Finding nomad-specific travel medical insurance is pretty rare, but one company does it all affordably: SafetyWing.
 It’s about $45/month for global coverage and you pay monthly like a subscription, so you can cancel at any time.
 Check them out here to see if they’re right for you.

 2023 update: After a few years of living abroad full-time (and now no longer living as a digital nomad), I now have actual health insurance from Cigna Global.
 They have a big range of coverage options so you can decide what to prioritize based on cost and the coverage you need, which I appreciate.

 This is not an ad, but I did a lot of research and found this was the most flexible and reasonably-priced option for me.
 They cover me in every country in the world except the US (American exceptionalism!) which is pretty typical, so I buy special coverage from IMG when I’m back there – it’s one of the rare options for US citizens who live abroad but are visiting the US.

 Caring for Your Health Abroad

 This coverage is great for emergencies, but I’ve also found that medical care is insanely affordable (by US standards) almost everywhere else I go.
-I just pay out of pocket for private care, which I’ve done in Bali and Croatia, and it’s usually about a tenth of my yearly deductible when I had insurance in the US.
+I just pay out of pocket for private care, which I’ve done in Bali and Croatia and Greece, and it’s usually about a tenth of my yearly deductible when I had insurance in the US.